-$q = q_1$ for years up to and including 2013, $q = q_2$ for year 2014, and
+$q = q_1$ for years up to and including 2013,

-$q = q_1$ for year 2017+ .
+- $q = q_2$ for year 2014, and - $q = q_1$ for year 2017+ .

 Survey selectivity: the model estimates two survey selectivity functions.
 The "OLD" selectivity function is used for surveys conducted with the old gear, with the "NEW" selectivity function used for surveys conducted with the new gear.
 Table 4 indicates for which years each gear type was used.
 The "OLD" gear selectivity function is assumed to apply for the demersal fisheries bycatches taken.
+Specifications for commercial selectivities are detailed below.